 Limited - objective attacks, which fix defenses or cause the enemy to dissipate forces by early reaction, contribute to concentration.
-Concentration should be provided for during the planning phase, by alloiating added combat support, particularly engineer and field artillery, to the main effort.
-During the attack, field and air defense artillery, as well as attack helicopters from corps and offensive air support, provide flexible, responsive elements of combat power which may be massed with less regard to mobility

-WWW.Superior of the control of the c defenses and makes it difficult for the defender to identify the attacker's main effort.
+Concentration should be provided for during the planning phase, by allocating added combat support, particularly engineer and field artillery, to the main effort.
+During the attack, field and air defense artillery, as well as attack helicopters from corps and offensive air support, provide flexible, responsive elements of combat power which may be massed with less regard to mobility restrictions.
+OPSEC with its various sub-elements is critical on urban terrain which by its nature spreads defenses and makes it difficult for the defender to identify the attacker's main effort.